SymfonyCasts/30-days-last/sfcasts/live-components.md

 And we can do that with a trick from Turbo.
 In `base.html.twig`, on the modal, add `data-turbo-permanent`.

-That tells Turbo to *keep* this on the page as it's navigating.
+That tells Turbo to *keep* this on the page when it navigates.
 When you use this, it needs an id: `global-search`.

 Let's see how this feels.
 Open the search, type something, click off, go to the